itzDJ/cybersecurity-writeups/overthewire/bandit.md

 ### problem
 A program is running automatically at regular intervals from cron, the time-based job scheduler.
 Look in /etc/cron.d/ for the configuration and see what command is being executed.
 ### solution
-- similar solution to previous problem
+- similar start to previous problem
 - look in /etc/cron.d/ for config related to level
 - run `ls /etc/cron.d/`
 - run `cat /etc/cron.d/cronjob_bandit23`